Sector14/mup-astro-cat/README.md

 HAT specs for back-powering via 5V GPIO header pin requires addition of an ideal 'safety' diode see [design guide](https://github.com/raspberrypi/hats/blob/master/designguide.md)

-# Additional Documentation

-Please refer to the additional documentation in the docs/ directory for including information on port pinouts for cables, PI OS configuration notes, testing of the hardware and eeprom programming.

 # Reference